-ModernDive: An Introduction to Statistical and Data Sciences via R by Chester Ismay and Albert Y. Kim.
+Statistical Inference via Data Science: A ModernDive into R and the tidyverse by Chester Ismay and Albert Y. Kim.
 “Help!
 I’m new to R and RStudio and I need to learn them!
 What do I do?”
 If you’re asking yourself this, this book is for you.

 ggplot2: elegant graphics for data science by Hadley Wickham.
 Goes into greater depth into the ggplot2 visualisation system.

 Solutions and notes for R4DS by Jeffrey B. Arnold.
 Work in progress.